 Skills Funding Agency; or

-Other Government Agency
+Other Government Agency.

 On completion of a business case review, the ITE will make recommendations to the Accountability Board on projects that perform well against the assessment criteria and therefore should be funded.
 Where projects do not perform well against the assessment criteria, recommendations will be made back to SELEP Ltd and the promoting authority to either further develop the case for the project, or to consider alternative options.